 After adding the new or empty group, you can begin to add the contacts you would like to start receiving messages from your Drip Campaign to that specific group.
 Or, you can connect your Drip Campaign to a Keyword.

-3. Create Your Messages
+3. Create & Review Your Messages

-Important note: Once your contacts have been subscribed to your Drip Campaign, edits you make to the campaign will not appear in their messages, and they will still receive the original curated messages.
+Remember, once your contacts have been subscribed to your Drip Campaign, edits you make to the campaign will not appear in their messages, and they will still receive the original curated messages.

 Here are some great ideas when it comes to an effective SMS Drip Campaign: